bokkypoobah/InvestFeedCrowdsaleAudit/README.md

   * [x] While the `transfer(...)` and `transferFrom(...)` uses safe maths, there are checks so the function is able to return **true** and **false** instead of throwing an error
 * [x] `transfer(...)` and `transferFrom(...)` is only enabled when the crowdsale is finalised, when either the funds raised matches the cap, or the current time is beyond the crowdsale end date
 * [x] `transferOwnership(...)` has `acceptOwnership()` to prevent errorneous transfers of ownership of the token contract
-* [x] ETH contributed to this contract is immediately moved to a separate wallet
+* [x] ETH contributed to the crowdsale contract is immediately moved to a separate wallet
-* [x] ETH cannot be trapped in this contract due to the logic preventing ETH being sent to this contract outside the crowdfunding dates
+* [x] ETH cannot be trapped in the token contract as the default `function () payable` is not implemented
-* NOTE There is no mechanism to transfer out any other ERC20 tokens from the crowdsale or token contracts
 * [x] Check potential division by zero
 * [x] All numbers used are **uint** (which is **uint256**), with the exception of `decimals`, reducing the risk of errors from type conversions
 * [x] Areas with potential overflow errors in `transfer(...)` and `transferFrom(...)` have the logic to prevent overflows